 You’ll get much better performance with the new phones.
 The displays are far improved, particularly if you splurge on the iPhone 13 Pro models that feature a 120Hz refresh rate.
 And while the iPhone 8 cameras were excellent for their time, you’re missing all the latest hardware and software features available on the newer phones.
 You also don’t get 5G support.

 It's no surprise that the iPhone 13 series is better than the iPhone 8 lineup in every way.

 The one thing you don’t have to worry about is the software package itself.
 Every iPhone going back to the iPhone 6S series is eligible for an upgrade to iOS 15 and most of its new features, except those that rely on hardware.
 However, while Apple does a great job optimizing its software for older phones, you will absolutely see some sluggishness with the iPhone 8’s A11 Bionic processor and 3GB of RAM. iOS 16, on the other hand, is compatible with phones as old as the iPhone 8 and 8 Plus.

 iPhone 13 vs older iPhones: Should you upgrade??

 If you have an iPhone older than the iPhone 11, it’s probably time to consider an upgrade.
-You could potentially hold on to the iPhone XS series for another year since the A12 Bionic can handle all the new software features you get with iOS 15.
-However, the iPhone 13 devices bring considerable improvements to the table compared to phones like the XS and older.
+You could potentially hold on to the iPhone XS series for another year since the A12 Bionic can handle all the new software features you get with iOS 16.
+However, iPhone 13 devices bring considerable improvements to the table compared to phones like the XS and older.